OleksiiChernomaz/php-fpm/readme.md

 # How to contribute

-- checkout appropriate branch
+- checkout your feature branch from the appropriate one
-- make sure that you have the latest changes from the branch
+- make sure that you have the latest changes from remote repository
-- make all the changes, create pull request
+- make all the changes, create pull request, once it get merged, container would be re-deployed

+# To test build on local machine, use:

 ```
-docker build --compress --pull --force-rm --squash --tag oleksiichernomaz/php-fpm:7.1 .
+docker build --compress --pull --force-rm --tag oleksiichernomaz/php-fpm:7.X .
-docker push oleksiichernomaz/php-fpm:7.1
 ```